google/flax/docs/notebooks/linen_intro.md

 +++ {"id": "nrVbFrh1ffve"}

 Let's instantiate a `Dense` layer.
- - Modules are actually objects in this API, so we provide _constructor arguments_ when initializing the Module.
+ - Modules are actually objects in this API, so we provide _contructor arguments_ when initializing the Module.
 In this case, we only have to provide the output `features` dimension.

 ```{code-cell}
 :id: EcDH20Uufc-v